 Stop for a moment.
 Ask yourself: is that what I really believe, or is it just what I’ve been told?
 Is the idea of a cross that humanity must bear a reasonable belief, or is it just the legacy of a religion that tried to take the sting of death away by putting something even worse in its place?

-One of the things that we’ve lost is a way of dealing with death in a meaningful way.
-I don’t care that we’ve lost the religious beliefs that helped us to deal with death by imagining that it wasn’t the end, but that we’ve lost the rituals that went along with those beliefs.
+One of the things that we have lost is a way of dealing with death in a meaningful way.
+I don’t care that we’ve lost the religious beliefs that helped us to deal with death, by imagining that it was not the end, but that we’ve lost the rituals that went along with those beliefs.

-Rituals are important, but you can’t create rituals out of thin air.1 Once you’ve lost the religious beliefs, death becomes utterly terrifying, and once you’ve lost the rituals, you no longer have the tools to deal with your terror.
+Rituals are important, but you can’t create them out of thin air.
+Once you’ve lost the religious beliefs, death becomes utterly terrifying, and once you’ve lost the rituals, you no longer have the tools to deal with your terror.
 Terror becomes your only response.

-You should always face your demons down, you should always spit in the face of fear.
-Some people go in the wrong direction, however, and think of death as a tyrant to be overthrown.2 Unfortunately this is also a legacy of religious thought – death as the last enemy – rather than a rational response.
+You should always face your demons down, always spit in the face of fear.
+Some people go in the wrong direction, and start to think of death as an enemy to be vanquished.
+Unfortunately this also is a legacy of religious thought – death as the last enemy – rather than a rational response.

 So maybe you shouldn’t anthropomorphise death, pretty as she might be.
 I’m in love with narrative.
-Treating your life as if it was a story that you’re telling is the best way to live, and death is the full stop at the end of the last sentence of the story; the story’s not complete without it, but it’s not the point of the story.
+Treating your life as if it was a story that you’re telling is the best way to live, and death is the full stop at the end of the last sentence of the story; a vital part of the story, but not the point of the story.